ric2b/Vivaldi-browser/chromium/docs/windows_build_instructions.md

 * `blink_symbol_level = 0` - turn off source-level debugging for
 blink to reduce build times, appropriate if you don't plan to debug blink.

-In order to speed up linking you can set `symbol_level = 1` - this option reduces the work the linker has to do but when this option is set you cannot do source-level debugging.
-Switching from `symbol_level = 2` (the default) to `symbol_level = 1` requires recompiling everything.
+In order to speed up linking you can set `symbol_level = 1` or `symbol_level = 0` - these options reduce the work the compiler and linker have to do.
+With `symbol_level = 1` the compiler emits file name and line number information so you can still do source-level debugging but there will be no local variable or type information.
+With `symbol_level = 0` there is no source-level debugging but call stacks still have function names.
+Changing `symbol_level` requires recompiling everything.

 In addition, Google employees should use goma, a distributed compilation system.
 Detailed information is available internally but the relevant gn arg is: